Erie SeaWolves vs. Altoona Curve - Game Notes

 - After Casey Mize's six shutout innings on Friday, the right-hander has thrown 20 consecutive scoreless frames

-- The SeaWolves +28 run differential is second-best in the EL and the Curve -28 is ninth
+- The SeaWolves +25 run differential is third-best in the EL and the Curve -25 is ninth

-- Erie leads the Eastern with a .248 batting average while Altoona is seventh at .238
+- Erie is second in the Eastern League with a .248 batting average while Altoona is eighth at .237

-- The SeaWolves have scored the fourth-most runs in the EL (226) while the Curve have scored the eighth-most (214)
+- The SeaWolves have scored the fifth-most runs in the EL (226) while the Curve have scored the eighth-most (217)

 - Erie pitching is seventh-best in the league in team ERA (3.54) while Altoona is 11th in team ERA (4.09)

 - Both teams are among the lowest in walks allowed.
-Altoona is third (157) and Erie is fifth (170)
+Altoona is third (158) and Erie is sixth (175)

 - Erie boasts the league's third-best defense (.982 fielding percentage) while Altoona leads the league (.984)